List of awards and nominations received by Depeche Mode

-Depeche Mode has received five Grammy Award nominations.
-The band's first Grammy nomination occurred when "Devotional" was nominated for Grammy Award for Best Long Form Music Video in 1995.
+English electronic music band Depeche Mode has received five Grammy Award nominations.
+The band's first Grammy nomination occurred when Devotional was nominated for Grammy Award for Best Long Form Music Video in 1995.
 Depeche Mode has also received Grammy nominations for Best Dance Recording for "I Feel Loved", "Suffer Well" and "Wrong".
 On 2 November 2006, Depeche Mode received the MTV Europe Music Award in the Best Group category, the band won the first Q magazine "Innovation Award" on 22 October 2002.
 "Enjoy the Silence" won 'Best British single' at the 1991 Brit Awards.
-The band was ranked No. 144 on Acclaimed Music's list of The Top 1000 Artists of All Time.
 In 2020, January, Depeche Mode was announced among the four inductees of the 35th Rock and Roll Hall of Fame inductees.